The Insurance and Reinsurance Law Review: Colombia

 A foreign insurer wishing to issue MAT policies must apply to the FS for a place on the Register of Foreign Insurers offering Marine and Aviation Transport.
 The principal requirements are a minimum rating of BBB- by Standard & Poor's or equivalent and minimum capital, solvency levels and asset levels equal to those that are required of incorporated Colombian insurers.18

 Foreign insurers may also issue agricultural insurance policies19 by applying to the FS for a place on the Register of Foreign Insurers and Brokers of Agricultural Insurance.
-The principal requirements are similar to those that apply to MAT insurers, as set out above.20 The government subsidises between 70 per cent and 90 per cent of individual agricultural insurance premiums for small landholders and between 50 per cent and 70 per cent for larger landholders through Finagro, Colombia's rural development bank.21 The government is currently exploring the reforms that would be required to promote the use of parametric insurance.
+The principal requirements are similar to those that apply to MAT insurers, as set out above.20 The government subsidises between 70 per cent and 90 per cent of individual agricultural insurance premiums for small landholders and between 50 per cent and 70 per cent for larger landholders through Finagro, Colombia's rural development bank.21 The government continues to explore reforms that would be required to promote the use of parametric insurance for agricultural crops.22

-Foreign entities may transact reinsurance business in Colombia.22 Foreign reinsurers should apply to the FS for a place on the Register of Foreign Reinsurers and Reinsurance Brokers (REACOEX) and demonstrate compliance with requirements that are very similar to those that apply to MAT insurers.23
+Foreign entities may transact reinsurance business in Colombia.23 Foreign reinsurers should apply to the FS for a place on the Register of Foreign Reinsurers and Reinsurance Brokers (REACOEX) and demonstrate compliance with requirements that are very similar to those that apply to MAT insurers.24

 Representative offices and subscription agencies of foreign reinsurers